"Saturday Night Live" Executive Producer Lorne Michaels believes athletes are well-qualified to host the show.

 Manning will be the 35th sports figure to host Saturday Night Live since its inception in 1975 (the first was a former Giants quarterback, Fran Tarkenton, on Jan.
 29, 1977).
 The list includes Michael Jordan, Wayne Gretzky, Derek Jeter, Joe Montana, LeBron James and Olympic Gold Medal swimmer Michael Phelps, the most recent luminary from the sports world to host, on Sept.
 13, 2008.

 Manning was in attendance when his brother Peyton took the SNL stage as host on March 24, 2007, soon after leading the Indianapolis Colts to victory in Super Bowl XLI.
-Eli Manning was approached a year later, after he was named Most Valuable Player in the Giants’ victory over
+Eli Manning was approached a year later, after he was named Most Valuable Player in the Giants' victory over New England in Super Bowl XLII.
+But Manning was uncomfortable with the timing.

 "One of the main reasons I did not do it was (because) Peyton had done so well the previous year," Manning said.
 "I thought it might be a little fresh in everyone's mind.
 I didn't want to have to go up against tough competition and the great job that he performed.
 It just didn't seem like the right time for me.
 I wanted to keep working on my football.
 I had some success, but hadn't really proven myself as much as I wanted to and knew I had some more work to do during the offseason.